Kenya-Rae/Kenya-s-Portfolio/README.md

 Thank you to everyone for all the suggestion and advice provided.

-- [Code Institute](https://codeinstitute.net/) providing me the chance to learn and put what I have learnt in to practice -[Martina Terlevic](https://github.com/SephTheOverwitch) For the reassurance and advice through the project.
+- [Code Institute](https://codeinstitute.net/) providing me the chance to learn and put what I have learnt in to practice
+- [Martina Terlevic](https://github.com/SephTheOverwitch) For the reassurance and advice through the project.
+- Family and friends who tested my live site and provided feedback.
+As well as supporting me emotional whilst building my first project!
 - [Ant2210 Raw README.md](https://raw.githubusercontent.com/Ant2210/project1/main/README.md) used to prompt ideas and thought for my own README.md.
 - [Developer.Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries) was used when researching about making media query.
 - [Display Bootstrap](https://getbootstrap.com/docs/5.3/utilities/display/) was used to research how to hide properties used from Bootstrap.